nus-cs2103/website-base/admin/moduleOverview.md

 <!-- =============================================================================== -->
 <div tags="m--cs2103">
-<p class="lead text-secondary"><big>A balanced, iterative, and brown-field introduction to Software Engineering...</big></p>
+<p class="lead text-secondary"><big>A balanced, iterative, and brownfield introduction to Software Engineering...</big></p>

 <img src="{{baseUrl}}/images/growingPlant.png" width="700">

 <p class="lead"><md>{{ module_pair }} is an introductory Software Engineering module.
 It has **a 50-50 balance of basic SE theory knowledge and practical skills** that you need to gain before industry internships or <tooltip content="e.g., CS3203, CS3216/7, CS3281&2, etc.">higher-level project modules</tooltip>.
 The module follows an <tooltip content="going through SE topics several times while increasing depth, as opposed to going through topics sequentially">**iterative approach**</tooltip> to covering topics.
-It is also one of the rare SE modules that includes a <tooltip content="i.e., working in an existing project">**brown-field** project</tooltip>, in addition to a <tooltip content="i.e., a project that is started from scratch">**green-field** project</tooltip>.</md></p>
+It is also one of the rare SE modules that includes a <tooltip content="i.e., working in an existing project">**brownfield** project</tooltip>, in addition to a <tooltip content="i.e., a project that is started from scratch">**greenfield** project</tooltip>.</md></p>

 * **On the theory side,** this module is supported by a customized online textbook [_Software Engineering for Self-Directed Learners_](../se-book-adapted/index.html), integrated into this module website.

-* **The practice side,** you will first ramp up your technical skills by doing a small individual project (green-field) in which you will develop a personal assistant chatbot called [Duke](../se-book-adapted/projectDuke/index.html).
-Then, you will move to a team project (brown-field) in which you will take over an existing project [AddressBook-Level3 (AB3)](https://se-edu.github.io/addressbook-level3/) -- a relatively small yet non-trivial (6 KLoC) generic product -- and enhance it into a better product or evolve it into a different product.
+* **The practice side,** you will first ramp up your technical skills by doing a small individual project (greenfield) in which you will develop a personal assistant chatbot called [Duke](../se-book-adapted/projectDuke/index.html).
+Then, you will move to a team project (brownfield) in which you will take over an existing project [AddressBook-Level3 (AB3)](https://se-edu.github.io/addressbook-level3/) -- a relatively small yet non-trivial (6 KLoC) generic product -- and enhance it into a better product or evolve it into a different product.

 <div id="meaning-of-iterative-topics">